digital-land/pyspark-jobs/docs/FIX_PSYCOPG2.md

-# Fixing psycopg2 Binary Compatibility Issues in EMR Serverless
+# Database Connectivity: Why We Don't Use psycopg2-binary

+## Current Solution (Recommended)

+**We have eliminated `psycopg2-binary` entirely** and use `pg8000>=1.30.0` for all environments.

+See [DATABASE_CONNECTIVITY.md](./DATABASE_CONNECTIVITY.md) for complete details.

-## Problem Description
+## Historical Context: The psycopg2-binary Problem

+This document explains why we moved away from `psycopg2-binary` for EMR Serverless compatibility.

+### The Problem

-When running PySpark jobs on EMR Serverless, you may encounter the following error:
+When using `psycopg2-binary` in EMR Serverless, you encounter this error:

 ```
 ModuleNotFoundError: No module named 'psycopg2._psycopg'
 ```

-This error occurs because `psycopg2-binary` contains platform-specific compiled C extensions.
-When you build dependencies on macOS (development environment), the macOS wheel is downloaded, but EMR Serverless runs on Linux and requires Linux-compatible binaries.

-## Root Cause
+### Root Cause

-- `psycopg2-binary` includes compiled C extensions that are platform-specific
+- `psycopg2-binary` contains platform-specific compiled C extensions
 - Development builds on macOS download macOS wheels
 - EMR Serverless runs on Amazon Linux and expects Linux x86_64 binaries
-- The binary incompatibility causes the module loading to fail
+- Binary incompatibility causes module loading failures

+### Why This Was Problematic

+1. **Platform Dependency**: Required different builds for different platforms
+2. **Build Complexity**: Needed Docker or Linux environment for EMR builds
+3. **Maintenance Overhead**: Had to manage platform-specific dependency resolution
+4. **Deployment Issues**: Different behavior between local and production

-## Solutions
+## Legacy Solutions (No Longer Used)

-### Solution 1: Updated Build Script (Recommended)
+### Historical Solution 1: Docker Build (Deprecated)

-The `build_aws_package.sh` script has been updated to automatically download Linux-compatible wheels:
+Previously, we used Docker to build Linux-compatible wheels:

 ```bash
 # Build with Linux-compatible dependencies